Fringe Programme Style Guide

 millionth.

-In show titles and group names, numbers should be alphabetised, except when putting a series of listings in a numeric sequence.
-However, no sentence should start with a numeral.
+Please note, no sentence should start with a numeral.
 (Eg, 'Seventy people applied for your job.')

 Telephone numbers are unhyphenated.
-Check if a three-, four-, or
+Check if a three-, four-, or five-digit area code applies, then format respectively: 012 3456 7890, 0123 456 7890, 01234 567890.

 If placed after the last sentence in the copy, they require no